jhadida/nxp/docs/README.md

 NXP is published on PyPI (the Python package index) under the name `nxp`.
 You will need **Python 3.6** or later installed on your machine.

-To install NXP, type the following in a terminal:
+To install NXP, type the following in a terminal (Linux/Mac):
 ```
 python3 -m pip install --user --upgrade nxp
 ```